Disclaimer & Terms of Use:

 If the above terms are not agreed to, cease & close this page immediately.

-Variable Resistance Training Demos
+Science & Background of Variable Resistance Training (VRT)

 Lower on this page is help on equipment purchases, metronome links, and more!

-Variable Resistance Training Demos
+Why Variable Resistance Training?

 Consider Reading Or Listening To